scottquach/Canvas-Assignments-Transfer-For-Todoist/README.md

 ### Easy Run
 Easy run allows all configuration to be done inside of the program, avoiding the hassle of editing the api_keys file directly.
 Just install the dependencies and follow the instructions on screen.
 - Install required packages with `pip install -r requirements.txt`
+- OPTIONAL: If you want to assign labels to tasks, create them in Todoist, then run "get_todoist_labels" and copy down the label IDs you would like to have assigned to the tasks
-- Run `python easy_run.py`
+- Run `python easy_run.py` and follow up the settings

 ##Known Limitations
 **With the exception of due date, the script will not update or change a task that already exists in Todoist.
 So, if a teacher deletes or modifies an assignment, it will not retroactively remove from Todoist.
 In the case of a name change, a new task would be created in Todoist with the new assignment name.
+Note that due dates will not be updated in the event that they are REMOVED in Canvas, only updated if they are added or are changed to a different date.

 **Every teacher uses Canvas differently.
 My scripts have several hacks to handle weird things my different teachers would do (such as creating ungraded/unsubmittable assignments, locked assignments, etc)